haberdashPI/Weber.jl/docs/src/adaptive.md

 run(experimerntent)
 ```

 In what follows we'll walk through the parts of this code unique to creating an adaptive track.
-For more details on the basics of creating an experimerntenteriment see [Getting Started](start.md).
+For more details on the basics of creating an experiment see [Getting Started](start.md).

 ## Creating the Adapter
 ```julia